bit-team/doc/mainwindow.rst

     taking the snapshot.
 You can alternative take a new Snapshot with ``checksums`` option enabled.
 This will calculate checksums for every file to decide if the file has changed.
 Normal behavior is to only compare files size and modification time.
-This takes a lot more time but it will make sure, the destination files won't be corrupt.
+Taking a snapshot with checksums option takes a lot more time but it will make sure, the destination files won't be corrupt.

 |refresh_snapshot| Refresh Snapshots List
     Refresh the Snapshots in `Timeline`_.